Existence and uniqueness of E-infinity structures on motivic K-theory spectra: Abstract

 \section{Abstract}

-We show the algebraic $K$-theory spectrum $\KGL$, the motivic Adams summand $\ML$ and their connective covers have unique $E_{\infty}$-structures, refining their naive multiplicative structures in the motivic stable homotopy category.
-These results are deduced from $\Gamma$-homology computations in motivic obstruction theory.
+We show that algebraic $K$-theory $\KGL$, the motivic Adams summand $\ML$ and their connective covers acquire unique $E_{\infty}$ structures refining naive multiplicative structures in the motivic stable homotopy category.
+The proofs combine $\Gamma$-homology computations and work due to Robinson giving rise to motivic obstruction theory.
+As an application we employ a motivic to simplicial delooping argument to show a uniqueness result for $E_\infty$ structures on the $K$-theory Nisnevich presheaf of spectra.